EvitaKnits/stitch-space-API/README.md

 - recipient_id: must be an existing user_id
 - interaction_type: must be one of the predefined types (comment, rating, follow)
 - created_at: Datetime assigned on creation of notification instance

-### Image Storage
-Cloudinary is used to store and manage user-uploaded images, such as profile pictures and artwork.
-The service handles secure uploads and ensures efficient storage and delivery of images.
-Cloudinary also provides automatic optimisation, ensuring that images are served in the appropriate size and format for different devices, improving overall performance.

-Images are uploaded via the API, and the corresponding URLs are stored in the database for later retrieval.
-This allows the application to manage images without directly handling large files on the server.

 ### Development Notes
 During implementation, I made some tweaks to my planned models to ensure maximum code readability and to follow convention I'd not previously known, where relevant.